DavidMascio/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 The goal here is to ensure the Handlebars template is easy to read and understand.
 Please:

-+ put nested elements on new lines:
++ Put nested elements on new lines:

 ```html
 <ul>